Home Theater Seating Ideas

-Yet another option you have is implementing a bar styled home theater.
+Yet another option you have is implementing a restaurant styled home theater.
 There’s a large number of ways to do this, but they do require having the ability to be able to modify the room.

 One of the best ways I’ve personally seen this done was at the end of the last rows of recliners, there was a countertop that came up about a foot above where the head rest was, and the next step up in the room were a bunch of high bar stools that were situated around the other side of it.